Heroes-Global/uber-coding-challenge/README.md

 - (Something about filtering on the client vs server side).
 - Used the Google Maps API 3 to show the map and add the markers for every movie location.
+- JavaScript code checked with the JSHint tool.

 ## Back-end